Verdussen family

 Verdussen was a dynasty of printers in Antwerp, starting with Hieronymus Verdussen I in the late sixteenth century, and ending around 1800.
 Many other printers in Antwerp were also related to the Verdussens through marriage.
-They specialized in religious works and works in Spanish, but also published newspapers, almanachs, poetry, scientific works, ....
+They specialized in religious works and works in Spanish, but also published newspapers, almanachs, poetry, and scientific works.
 By the end of the 17th century, they produced about 21% of the Spanish books printed in the Netherlands, and with 5 presses was second only to Moretus in Antwerp.
 In 1876, the Verdussenstraat (Verdussen Street) was named after the family in Antwerp.